Consumption in Turkey

 Turkey - Consumption

-Commenting on the outlook, Muhammet Mercan, chief economist at ING Turkey, added:
+Muhammet Mercan, chief Turkey economist at ING, commented:

 Turkey - Consumption Data

 |Consumption (annual variation in %)||5.4||3.7||6.2||0.0||0.7|